 Gay Cruising & Gay Saunas in Singapore

 Had enough of gay cruising in Singapore – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, the gay saunas in Singapore will not disappoint you (unlike all those faceless Grinder accounts…) although there is not quite as much selection as the gay sauna in Hong Kong, Taipei, and Bangkok.
+For those who want a bit more guaranteed action, the gay saunas in Singapore will not disappoint you (unlike all those faceless (unlikely all those faceless accounts on Grindr or the other hook-up apps…), although there is not quite as much selection as the gay sauna in Hong Kong, Taipei, and Bangkok.

-In such a foreign-friendly city you should have no issues visiting any Singapore gay sauna, but be warned that we have heard reports that older, hairy or chubbier guys being ignored in some saunas.
+In such a foreign-friendly city, you should have no issues visiting any Singapore gay sauna but be warned that we have heard reports that older, hairy or chubbier guys are being ignored in some saunas.
 Be sure to read our gay sauna guide if you are nervous or visiting for the first time!

-Cruise Club – The most famous gay sauna in Singapore spread over three massive floors.
+- Cruise Club – The most famous gay sauna in Singapore spread over three massive floors.
 Boasting unparallel facilities including a gym, jacuzzi, tanning beds, steam room, lockers, a busy dark maze, movie room, meditation areas and a rooftop cafe.
-Different daily themes are listed on their website and special prices for different ages groups (including some free entry times for under 27s).
-Annual membership is required at $10, renewable on a yearly basis and all members are entitled to free use of 1 locker, free-flow of mixed drinks at the cafe and two towels per day’s visit.
-There is also free, unlimited re-entry on the same day entry.
+Different daily themes are listed on their website, and special prices for different ages groups (including some free entry times for under 27s).
+Annual membership is required at $10, renewable on a yearly basis and all members are entitled to free use of 1 locker, free flow of mixed drinks at the cafe and two towels per day’s visit.
+There is also free, unlimited re-entry on the same day of entry.